-Department of Communication Disorders, Special Education, and Disability Services
+Department of Communication Disorders, Special Education, and Disability Services College of Education and Educational Technology

 EDEX 509 Instructional Strategies for Gifted Learners 3 cr.

 Participants will explore issues of excellence and equity in gifted education; examine the unique characteristics of gifted learners; become oriented to the differentiation process; explore predispositions and behaviors of effective gifted teachers; and become acquainted with specific strategies for meeting the learning needs of gifted students.